Minidimi/SAM/README.md

-# Code for SAM visualization
+# Unity Project for SAM Visualization
-Unity code for receiving ROS messages from the SAM robot and visualizing the SPIRIT scene.
+This repository contains the Unity project for receiving ROS messages from the SAM robot and visualizing the SPIRIT scene.
 ## Requirements
 + PC with Windows and Unity (Tested with Windows 10 and Unity 2021.3.9f1)
 + Visual Studio (Tested with Visual Studio 2019)